DJI Mini 4 Pro vs DJI Air 3 — Which Drone Is Actually Worth It

 • You shoot professionally or semi-professionally and image quality is a deliverable, not just a preference

-• You do real estate, events, commercial landscape work, or any context where a client is judging the footage critically
+• You do real estate, events, commercial landscape work, or any context where a client is judging footage critically

 The Overall Winner